BraedenDiaz/CS6480-Project-NDN-In-5G/README.md

 selected-profile: 'free5gc'
 ```

-2. In the file `UERANSIM/config/free5gc/gnb.yaml`, If you're running UERANSIM on another machine, change the `host: 127.0.0.1` to IP address of the interface on the same networ as the free5gc core.
+2. In the file `UERANSIM/config/free5gc/gnb.yaml`, If you're running UERANSIM on another machine, change the `host: 127.0.0.1` to IP address of the interface on the same network as the free5gc core.

 ```yaml
 host: 10.10.1.1